 My sprinter’s heart is pounding.
 I want to finish well.
 I want to run for His Glory.
 I want to cross the line like my husband did with arms outstretched and hear Him say those long-anticipated words, “Well done.”

 **Are you interested in going deeper in learning how to be a glory chaser?
-Check out my brand new Glory Chasers bible study here!
+Join me this summer for a live or online study of my Glory Chasers Bible study.
+Details and register here.
+Check out the Bible study here!

 ***Join here for my free weekly Glorygram – a more personal note of encouragement full of recommendations for you!
 And please feel free to share ways God has shown His glory to you in the comments below!